procore-oss/handcuffs/README.md

 Of course, you can always run `rake db:migrate` at any time to run all migrations using the Rails default ordering and without regard to Handcuffs phase if you wish.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at <https://github.com/procore-oss/handcuffs>.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Running Tests Locally

 The specs for handcuffs are in the dummy application at `/spec/dummy/spec`.
 The spec suite requires PostgreSQL.
 To run it you will have to set the environment variables `POSTGRES_DB_USERNAME` and `POSTGRES_DB_PASSWORD`.

-You can then run the suite using `rake spec`
+We use [appraisal](https://github.com/thoughtbot/appraisal) to run our test suite against all Rails versions that we support, as a means of quickly identifying potential regressions.
+To do this locally, first run `bundle exec appraisal install` to ensure all required dependencies are setup, and then run `bundle exec appraisal rspec`.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

 ## About Procore